What is complex PTSD?

-Complex PTSD can be caused by any type of severe and long-term trauma, and usually involves situations where the victim has little control and is unable to escape.
+Complex PTSD can be caused by any type of long-term trauma, and usually involves situations where the victim has little control and is unable to escape.

-The types of traumatic situations which can cause this disorder include:
+The types of traumatic situations that can cause this disorder include:

 - long-term childhood physical or sexual abuse

 - long-term domestic violence